-- Mount Kidd RV Park in Kananaskis has noticed an increase in winter campers and have made accommodations by opening a third loop of sites for winter use.
+- Mount Kidd RV Park in Kananaskis has noticed an increase in winter campers in recent years.
+To accomodate this growing trend, they have opened a third loop of campsites for winter use.

-- Banff National Park accommodates winter camping at several of their front country campsites such as Tunnel Mountain Village and can also accommodate tents.
-In addition, they offer backcountry camping for those hardcore enthusiasts who just love being outside.
+- Banff National Park accommodates winter camping at several of their front country campsites, including Tunnel Mountain Village.
+For the heavy duty camping aficionado, they can also accommodate tents.
+In addition to their front country locations, they offer backcountry camping for those hardcore enthusiasts who just love being outside.